This post was updated on April 2, 2026 to reflect current best practices and examples for using giving levels in nonprofit fundraising.

 We’ve rounded up a few examples of nonprofits that use giving levels to enhance the donation process and engage donors by describing the real-world impact.

 Levels that directly correspond to program needs and outcomes are powerful and demonstrate a sense of credibility about what you’re asking for.
-Boys & Girls Clubs – Alaska combines clean icons with donation amounts that are centered around the heart of their work: giving kids great futures (and hummus).
+Boys & Girls Clubs of Southcentral Alaska pairs each giving level with a photo and a program-specific description.
+Whether it’s STEAM activity supplies at $25 or character and leadership programming at $250, each tier connects the donation to the heart of their work: giving kids great futures.

 Does your nonprofit use giving levels or donation tiers?
 Do you have any other examples of websites that use this method to encourage donations?
 We’d love to hear from you in the comments (and feel free to drop us a link).